OIDC configuration for shoot clusters

 Tip

-We strongly recommended to not create token with infinite lifespan.
+We strongly recommended to create token with limited lifespan.

 For more details about RBAC please refer to the official Kubernetes documentation